 \subsection{iTRAQ$^{\rm TM}$ for Protein Quantitation}\label{subsec:iTRAQ}

-In its initial format, introduced by \cite{Ross2004}, iTRAQ comprised four isobaric tags, each consisting of a reporter group, balance group and peptide reactive group.
-The reactive group binds the N-terminus at the start of each peptide, and, if the peptide contains lysine residues (i.e. amino acid), then on the lysine's side chain as well.
+In its initial format, introduced by \cite{Ross2004}, iTRAQ comprised four isobaric tags, each comprising a reporter group, balance group and peptide reactive group.
+The reactive group binds the N-terminus at the start of each peptide, and, if the peptide contains lysine residues (i.e. amino acid), then also on the lysine's side chain.
 The m/z values of the four reporter groups range from 114 to 117, with corresponding balance group values that range from 31 to 28.
-Each of the four tags thus have an identical total m/z value of 145, making them isobaric.
+Each of the four tags thus has an identical total m/z value of 145, making them isobaric.
 This enables identical peptide species, differentially labelled with the four tags, to be indistinguishable with respect to the intact mass of the peptide when selected for MS/MS~\citep{Ross2004}.
-For MS/MS, the relative abundances are determined from the reporter ion signals at m/z values of 114, 115, 116 and 117 on the \emph{mass spectrum}.
-A mass spectrum is a graphical representation of the peptides and peptide fragments based on their m/z value and abundances, and is generated for both phases of MS/MS. The four different labels thus allow the simultaneous analysis of four different samples ~\citep{Ross2004}.
+For MS/MS, the relative abundances are determined using the reporter ion signals at m/z values of 114, 115, 116 and 117 on the \emph{mass spectrum}.
+A mass spectrum graphically represents the peptides and peptide fragments based on their m/z values and abundances, and is generated for both phases of MS/MS. The four different labels thus allow the simultaneous analysis of four different samples ~\citep{Ross2004}.

 \begin{figure}[htb]